Best Tea for Non Tea Drinkers

 Here a few creative ways to level up your tea tasting:

-1. Try out loose leaf tea vs tea bags
+1. Try out loose leaf vs tea bags

 In the beginning, when you’re just starting to explore the best teas for non tea drinkers, it’s easiest to buy tea bags.
 After all, they’re easy to use, you can take them with you on the go, and they’re ideal for brewing a single serving.

 And the list goes on.
-If you’ve entered the world of teas (First of all, welcome!), then learning to brew loose leaf tea can really amplify the tea-drinking experience.
+If you’ve entered the world of teas, then learning to brew loose leaf tea can really amplify the tea-drinking experience.

 2. Experiment with different brewing methods